Wang Jun (Pengzu): Death

 Shi Le sent Wang Jun to Xiangguo to be executed.
 On the way, Wang Jun attempted suicide by drowning in a river, but the guards managed to restrain him.
 Once at Xiangguo, Shi Le ordered Wang Jun beheaded in the marketplace, and Wang Jun reportedly continued to curse Shi Le up to his death.
 Shi Le gifted Wang Jun's head to the Han emperor, Liu Cong, and also had many of Wang Jun's soldiers and aides killed.

 Hua Fang's epitaph

-Hua Fang (華芳) was the third wife of Wang Jun who died in 307.
+Hua Fang (華芳) was the third wife of Wang Jun who died on 17 April 307 at the age of 36.
 In July 1965, her tombstone was discovered in Babaoshan Cemetery inscribed with an epitaph written by her husband.
 The stone which the epitaph is inscribed on measures 130 x 56 cm, and it is the largest excavated inscription from Wang Jun's period so far.
 Apart from details of Hua Fang, the epitaph also contains information of Wang Jun and his life, casting them in a positive light that contrasts the presentation of him in historical records.